DrRuhe/nix2dream/Readme.md

 ## Standalone
 The modules do not require flake-parts and can be integrated into other module-systems by using `inputs.nix2dream.standaloneSubmodule` as a submodule.
 You can look at `./nix/flake-parts/nix2dream.nix` for a reference on how this is done for integration with the flake-parts module ecosystem.
+It's important that you pass nixpkgs as specialArgs in order for nix2dream internals and dream2nix modules to work correctly.
+See [`./nix/nix2dream/service/dependencies.nix`](./nix/nix2dream/service/dependencies.nix)

 # Contact
 Feel free to open Issues [here](https://github.com/DrRuhe/nix2dream/issues/new/choose).